 Born in 1972, Voet is based in Taipei.
 Driven by her concern with socio-political conditions in the globalised world, Voet has often employed everyday objects as an agent to redirect our attention to the under-noticed reality of economic and power imbalance in our society.
 Retaining a critical yet humorous quality in her practices, she has realised multidisciplinary projects and works often through labour-intensive production processes.

 Her works and projects are recently presented at Sint-Lukas Galerie in Brussels, Belgium (2018), Project Fulfill Art Space in Taipei, Taiwan (2016) and the 11th Shanghai Biennale in Shanghai, China (2016).

-(Co-Director, Centre for Heritage, Arts and Textile , Hong Kong)
+(Executive Director and Chief Curator, Centre for Heritage, Arts and Textile , Hong Kong)

 After serving as a founding curatorial member at Mori Art Museum in Tokyo from 1999-2003, Takahashi worked as senior curator at Contemporary Art Center, Art Tower Mito and realised numerous transdisciplinary exhibitions addressing various artistic forms including manga, film, fashion, architecture, performance and contemporary art.